Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the simple 2-parameter delete action with no output schema, the description covers the essential aspects: action, scope, and user confirmation requirement.
-It is complete for its complexity level.
+For a simple delete tool with two parameters and no output schema, the description covers all necessary aspects: action, irreversibility, and user confirmation requirement.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.